GeyserMC/GeyserWebsite/wiki/geyser/geyser-command-line-arguments-and-system-properties.md

   - any other string will be used as-is for the bind address.

 ## Disabling warnings and advanced configuration {#disabling-warnings-and-advanced-configuration}
-You may disable some warnings that may be printed to the console by using the following command line arguments:
+You may disable some warnings that may be printed to the console by using the following command line arguments.
+The values shown are the defaults used by Geyser, unless otherwise noted.

 :::caution